aldefouw/redcap_cypress_docker/README.md

 ### Software Prerequisites:

+The following steps are intended to help set up a testing environment on a personal computer in order to aid with development and contribute changes back to this project.
+If instead you're hoping to re-run all automated tests at your institution, see [Creating An Automated Testing Environment](creating-an-automated-testing-environment.md).

 A developer needs the following software on their machine before installing this Developer Toolkit.

 - Git (version control)